kdq162126/custom-indexer-example/README.md

 # Sui Custom Indexer Example
 This is a complimentary example to the Sui Custom Indexer documentation.
-It demonstrates how to create a custom indexer for the Sui search engine.
+It demonstrates how to create a custom indexer for Sui.
 See the [Sui Custom Indexer documentation](https://docs.sui.io/guides/developer/advanced/custom-indexer) for more information.

 ## Prerequisites